vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 The most common cause for pod scheduling errors is the persistent volume not being provisioned.
 By default, the agent is deployed as a StatefulSet with a persistent volume for persisting internal state.
 The state allows the agent to recover from a restart without losing the historical data for the current reporting window.
 An example error for this case would be present in the events on the `vka-vantage-kubernetes-agent-0` pod and include an error that contains `unbound immediate PersistentVolumeClaims`.

 The resolution to this error is based on the cluster's configuration and the specific cloud provider.
 More information might be present on the persistent volume claim or persistent volume.
-For Kubernetes clusters on AWS, S3 can be used for data persistence, which is documented in the next section.
+For Kubernetes clusters on AWS, S3 can be used for [data persistence](/kubernetes_agent#data-persistence).

 Additional provider references are also listed here: